 This sounds like a techie-only solution but it's actually pretty simple.
 Maybe you've checked all your hardware and there's nothing amiss there.
 Your plan doesn't have a data cap.
 And your connection speed is actually pretty close to what it's supposed to be but your internet still feels laggy.

 That's when trying a new DNS server can help.
 Your devices use something called DNS to translate human-friendly urls into IP addresses that devices can understand.
 If the servers your device is using to look up that information are slow, then your online experience will be slow, too.
-This guide will walk you through updating your DNS server.
+This guide from Lifehacker will walk you through updating your DNS server.

 Optimize Your Web Tools